LukeGrahamLandry/franca/README.md

 - It's a little heavy on the punctuation.
 - I believe I've never touched a big endian computer so I don't care.
 - Pointers are 64 bits.
 Wasm can just use twice as much memory as it should, not my problem, tho it irks me.
+- It's probably not a good fit for large teams where you want the language to help you design your whole program defensively because you don't trust your coworkers.
 - Sadly the error messages are completely incomprehensible.
 - Sadly I don't have nice IDE integration.
 - Sadly I don't have incremental builds. every time you run a program, you recompile the standard library for comptime. (...but its so fast it doesn't matter yet).